ktorio/ktor-documentation/topics/http-redirect.md

 }
 ```

->This plugin is included in the core of the HttpClient so it is available always along the client.
+>This plugin is included in the core of the HttpClient, so it is available always along the client.
 >
 {type="note"}